 1. After viewing some of Jim Dine’s painting to see his style, students used a pencil to draw one large heart.

-2. They filled in the heart with either only warm or cool colors.
+2. They filled in the heart with either only warm or cool color oil pastels.
 Whatever group they chose for the inside, the background had to be the opposite.
 We used my favorite pastels, the Prismacolor® brand you can find at Staples.
 They are messy because they are so soft, but that is also why they leave such great color.
-The goal was to follow Dine’s blotchy style, which I think freed the students up to just color in free form fashion.
+The goal was to follow Dine’s blotchy style, which I think frees them up to just color in free form fashion.